 The September WIDE AWAKE opens with a jolly story of the Harrison campaign of 1840.
-Another story and very amoging, is "Ned's Base-Ball Club"; Still and the state of t
+Another story and very amoging, is "Ned's Base-Ball Club"; Still

 The republican flambeau club The republican flambeau club was pho 'g aphed 'at the capital building y' arday, just before their departure for Lawrence.
 They were arranged in tiers on famporary steps built for the pure use and made a fine appearance.